Allotropes of carbon: Diamond

 Diamond is a well-known allotrope of carbon.
-The hardness, extremely high refractive index, and high dispersion of light make diamond useful for industrial applications and for jewellery.
+The hardness, extremely high refractive index, and high dispersion of light make diamond useful for industrial applications and for jewelry.
 Diamond is the hardest known natural mineral.
 This makes it an excellent abrasive and makes it hold polish and luster extremely well.
 No known naturally occurring substance can cut or scratch diamond, except another diamond.
 In diamond form, carbon is one of the costliest elements.

-The crystal structure of diamond is a face-centred cubic lattice having eight atoms per unit cell to form a diamond cubic structure.
+The crystal structure of diamond is a face-centered cubic lattice having eight atoms per unit cell to form a diamond cubic structure.
 Each carbon atom is covalently bonded to four other carbons in a tetrahedral geometry.
 These tetrahedrons together form a 3-dimensional network of six-membered carbon rings in the chair conformation, allowing for zero bond angle strain.
 The bonding occurs through sp3 hybridized orbitals to give a C-C bond length of 154 pm.
 This network of unstrained covalent bonds makes diamond extremely strong.
 Diamond is thermodynamically less stable than graphite at pressures below 1.7 GPa.

 The dominant industrial use of diamond is cutting, drilling (drill bits), grinding (diamond edged cutters), and polishing.
 Most uses of diamonds in these technologies do not require large diamonds, and most diamonds that are not gem-quality can find an industrial use.
-Diamonds are embedded in drill tips and saw blades, or ground into a powder for use in grinding and polishing applications (due to its extraordinary hardness).
+Diamonds are embedded in drill tips and saw blades or ground into a powder for use in grinding and polishing applications (due to its extraordinary hardness).
 Specialized applications include use in laboratories as containment for high pressure experiments (see diamond anvil), high-performance bearings, and specialized windows of technical apparatuses.

 The market for industrial-grade diamonds operates much differently from its gem-grade counterpart.
 Industrial diamonds are valued mostly for their hardness and heat conductivity, making many of the gemological characteristics of diamond, including clarity and color, mostly irrelevant.
 This helps explain why 80% of mined diamonds (equal to about 100 million carats or 20 tonnes annually) are unsuitable for use as gemstones and known as bort, are destined for industrial use.
 In addition to mined diamonds, synthetic diamonds found industrial applications almost immediately after their invention in the 1950s; another 400 million carats (80 tonnes) of synthetic diamonds are produced annually for industrial use, which is nearly four times the mass of natural diamonds mined over the same period.

 With the continuing advances being made in the production of synthetic diamond, future applications are beginning to become feasible.
 Garnering much excitement is the possible use of diamond as a semiconductor suitable to build microchips from, or the use of diamond as a heat sink in electronics.
 Significant research efforts in Japan, Europe, and the United States are under way to capitalize on the potential offered by diamond's unique material properties, combined with increased quality and quantity of supply starting to become available from synthetic diamond manufacturers.